lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 You've got everything in hand to tackle the rest of this challenge.

-Remember to try the behavior of your Stimulus controller in your web browser (test manually), and feel free to add `console.log` to understand what you're dealing with in the `checkAll` methods.
+Remember to try the behavior of your Stimulus controller in your web browser (test manually) and feel free to add `console.log` to understand what you're dealing with in the `checkAll` method.

 Your turn!